Thomas P. McLish focuses on complex litigation in state and federal courts.

 Mr. McLish was an editor of the Columbia Law Review.

-Mr. McLish has represented clients in numerous bid protests, both as protestor and intervenor.
+Mr. McLish has represented clients in a wide variety of litigated disputes, including bid protests (both as protestor and intervenor), government contract, commercial, and False Claims Act litigation.
 Recent examples include: